-That is the fascinating title of a paper by John Ioannides, an epidemiologist at Stanford.
-Even more fascinating is Professor Ioannides’s discovery that of thirty-four randomized controlled studies published in three medical journals and later replicated, the results of forty-one percent “had either been directly contradicted or had their effect sizes significantly downgraded.”
-It also turns out that experimental results are subject over time and replication to “the decline effect,” whereby initially astounding or superb results become less remarkable or even unremarkable in successive tests.
-If all this weren’t enough to induce terminal modesty in experimenters, there is in addition the widespread problem of publication bias and other forms of prejudice that lead experimental research falsely in expected or desired directions.
+That is the arresting title of a paper by John Ioannidis, an epidemiologist at Stanford.
+Even more fascinating is Professor Ioannidis’s discovery that of thirty-four randomized controlled studies published in three medical journals and later replicated, the results of forty-one percent “had either been directly contradicted or had their effect sizes significantly downgraded.”
+It turns out that experimental results are subject over time and replication to “the decline effect,” whereby initially astounding or superb results become less remarkable or even unremarkable in successive tests.
+If all this weren’t enough to induce terminal modesty in experimenters, there is in addition the widespread problem of publication bias and other forms of prejudice that lead experimental research wrongly in expected or desired directions.

 I would not want to say that research is useless—perish the thought!—but I would say that it is subject to many of the same kinds of error as “less scientific” ways of thinking, and a few that these less scientific kinds are proof against.
 William James describes a psychological problem he calls “mental vertigo,” in which the sufferer enthusiastically embraces propositions without any of the caution that a good education and wide experience can confer on someone with a generous natural endowment of common sense and critical intelligence.
 Because “research” is commonly and incorrectly supposed automatically to provide authoritative results derived by foolproof techniques, it actually can set up credulous people for a case of mental vertigo.

-It is therefore unsurprising, but for all that deeply disturbing, to contemplate the exuberant and uncritical acceptance accorded by educationists to research findings of dubious sensibility or even doubtful sanity, followed by the findings’ vanishment in silence, as if they turned out to be faux-pas.
+It is therefore unsurprising yet deeply disturbing to contemplate the exuberant and uncritical acceptance accorded by educationists to research findings of dubious sensibility or even doubtful sanity, followed by the findings’ vanishment in the same kind of silence as the kind that greets a faux-pas at a garden party.
 Do you remember the research showing that students don’t learn any more in enriched classes than in ordinary ones?
 Do you remember the research showing that teachers have no discernible effect on the learning of the students in their classrooms?
 Do you remember the research showing that classrooms should not have walls?
 Do you remember the research ramifying the dominions of the left and right brains?
 Do you remember the research showing that there is no transfer effect?
 Do you remember the research endorsing “whole-language” learning?
 Do you remember the research showing that team-building activities are effective, and the research showing that they are ineffective?
 Do you remember the research showing how English was supposed to be taught as a second language twenty years ago (and do you remember the whirligig of successive acronyms to describe the students who are learning it)?
 Do you remember the research showing that everyone should be taught to write as if he or she were a gifted and talented writer?
 Do you remember the research supporting “New Math” instruction?
-Once thought earth-shaking, these research results are now the objects of an oblivion of distaste.
+Once thought earth-shaking, these research results have fallen into oblivion.

-A sign in an Austrian restaurant where I used to go during my college years said, “Ve get too soon oldt und too late schmardt,” of which a special case consists in getting excited about experimental results that, older and wiser, we might have dismissed with a wrinkled nose.
+A sign in an Austrian restaurant where I used to go during my college years said, “Ve get too soon oldt und too late schmardt,” of which a special case consists in getting excited about experimental results that, older and wiser, we laughed out of the room.
 But some educationists, ostensibly mature, “get never schmardt.”
 Off they go behind the latest Pied Piper, ready to jump again into the River of Educational Innovation.
-Unfortunately, they are not just eternally young and foolish; they are also Undead, and they come back, compelling teachers to adopt the next fad.
+Unfortunately, they are not just eternally young and foolish; they are also undead, and they keep coming back, compelling teachers to adopt the next fad.

 And what will that fad be?
 America’s dikeless Low Countries of Learning seem to attract their unfair share of inundations, I mean innovations, and I have dealt with a few of them in prior postings.
 But one potential Eternal Truth of the Year is suggested by a study in which the researchers spent $45,000,000.00 to discover that students can tell a good teacher from a bad one.